 We’ve just opened our 2nd indoor gallery, the Robert Adam Gallery, with an exciting mix of artists and sculptors – most established, some emerging.
 Selected art works are for sale.

 ‘ART WILDED’, by Philip Letts, is in the lower Capability Brown gardens.
-‘Bridges’ by Dartmoor-based Matt Dingle in the inner gardens and at The Terraces.
-Watch Exeter’s Chris Speyer installing his monolithic ceramics in The Paddock opposite the church.
+‘Bridges’ by Dartmoor-based Matt Dingle is in the inner gardens.
+Watch Exeter’s Chris Speyer build the last of his large-scale ceramics in The Paddock opposite the church.
+Speyer’s exhibition ‘Flux’ opened 2 November.
 Enjoy Colin Porter’s activist art installation ‘Tekin’ down the trees’ with performance on Saturdays at 2pm from 19 October.

 The Wilded gardens and main exhibitions are open Wednesday to Sunday, 10am – 4pm.
 Also Bank Holidays.
 Adults £12, children under 12 £6.
 Half price entry for repeat visits with DSP card.
 Parking is free.

 We also host group visits and guided tours of the main exhibitions and the permanent collection across the wider park.
 Book a Guided Art Tour – CLICK HERE.

 Like our Facebook page for invites to exhibition openings, music sessions and workshops.

 If you would like to organise an event here or run a workshop please contact firstname.lastname@example.org.